Leo3418/leo3418.github.io/content/en/collections/gentoo-config-luks2-grub-systemd/setup-process/_index.md

    2. The system is configured so that the passphrase is asked only once during boot.
    3. The Linux kernel is configured with support for the LUKS partition.
-   4. To improve user experience, GRUB is configured to postpone asking for the passphrase until necessary.
+   4. GRUB is configured for unlocking the LUKS partition.
 4. The LUKS partition's parameters are tuned to achieve an acceptable unlock speed in GRUB.